RDFLib/rdflib/docs/index.rst

 rdflib |release|
 ================

 RDFLib is a pure Python package for working with `RDF <http://www.w3.org/RDF/>`_.
-RDFLib contains useful APIs,
+RDFLib contains useful APIs for working with RDF, including:
-including:

 * **Parsers & Serializers**